CleverRaven/Cataclysm-DDA/doc/MARTIALART_JSON.md

 "req_buffs": [ "eskrima_hit_buff" ],    // This technique requires a named buff to be active
-"crit_tec" : true,          // This technique only works on a critical hit "crit_ok" : true,           // This technique works on both normal and critical hits "knockback_dist": 1,        // Distance target is knocked back "knockback_spread": 1,      // The knockback may not send the target straight back "knockback_follow": 1,      // Attacker will follow target if they are knocked back
+"crit_tec" : true,          // This technique only works on a critical hit "crit_ok" : true,           // This technique works on both normal and critical hits "downed_target": true,      // Technique only works on a downed target "stunned_target": true,     // Technique only works on a stunned target "knockback_dist": 1,        // Distance target is knocked back "knockback_spread": 1,      // The knockback may not send the target straight back "knockback_follow": 1,      // Attacker will follow target if they are knocked back